 Peter Harvey arrived at Magdalen College, Oxford to study French and German, and though he soon afterwards changed course to music, his love of languages has always remained at the heart of his singing.
-On leaving university he went on to the Guildhall School of Music and Drama in London, during which time he won prizes in a number of international singing competitions.
+He went on to study at the Guildhall School of Music, where he won prizes in a number of international singing competitions.

 Bach - Cantata 168